Our Team

 • Man wearing a white shirt, standing in front of greenery with flowers.

-James, General Manager
+James, Intake & Engagement Manager

-• Anna, Registered Alcohol & Drug Clinician
+Anna, Registered Alcohol & Drug Clinician

 With almost 2 decades in recovery from drugs and alcohol addiction.